 Welcome to my Blog.
 Here you can read my latest article/essay/story (and previously posted articles).
-Please feel free to comment and to engage in a dialogue with other readers (you can post your comments at the end of each article).
 If you want to be notified when I post a new article, please join my mailing list.

 I’ve been watching a lot of debates on C-Span, House and Senate races.

 Aside from the fact that lies and distortions are prominent (mosty by Republicans) what is really clear is that the formats of the debates are constructed in a way that virtually guarantees that most of what any candidate says is bound to be superficial or just plain meaningless.
 I’m talking about the amount of time give to each candidate to answer questions and for rebuttals.